idaholab/moose/modules/navier_stokes/doc/intro_slides/slides/index.md

 # Recommendations for Building Input Files
 style=font-size:28pt

+!style! fontsize=80%

+- If possible, use the Navier Stokes Finite Volume Action syntax
 - Use Rhie-Chow interpolation for the advecting velocity

   - Other interpolation techniques may lead to checker-boarding/instability